Rolling Obituary Thread 2024

 Our store could use some fixin

-butt dumb tight my boners got boners (the table is the table), Thursday, 8 February 2024 01:36 (one year ago)
+butt dumb tight my boners got boners (the table is the table), Thursday, 8 February 2024 01:36 (two years ago)

 Waiting for comment from Michael J. Fox